Mexican Slayride (film)

 Mexican Slayride (Coplan ouvre le feu à Mexico, Moresque - Obiettivo allucinante, Entre las redes) is a 1967 Eurospy film directed by Riccardo Freda and starring Lang Jeffries.
 It is based on the Paul Kenny's novel Coplan fait peau neuve and it is the fifth chapter in the Francis Coplan film series.

 Plot

+French SDECE agent Francis Coplan is given the task of finding priceless artwork stolen by the Germans in 1943 (including a Rembrandt).
+His investigations lead him to Mexico, where Coplan finds the paintings in the possession of a secret organization, which he will have to face-off to regain the paintings.